kirkofypsi/7DWorkProblemModel/dimensions/culture.md

 * *sexual comments*

 ### UNETHICAL OR ILLEGAL PRACTICES
 > Employees allege that they have met in the organization with cases of unethical or illegal practices.
-It might include any actions related to misleading customers, spying on customers, stealing customer data, violating labor law or supporting unethical industries like the arms trade.
+It might include any actions related to misleading customers, spying on customers, stealing customer data, violating labor law, or supporting industries that are considered unethical like the arms trade.
 In rare cases, employees allege that they witnessed very serious law breaches related to fraud, corruption, or bribery.

 __Exemplary statements reported by employees:__